Lower (album)

-Lower is the third studio album by American musician and singer-songwriter Benjamin Booker.
+Lower is the third studio album by American singer-songwriter Benjamin Booker.
 It was released on January 24, 2025, by Fire Next Time Records and Thirty Tigers, and features the singles, "Lwa in the Trailer Park" and "Same Kind of Lonely".
 Co-produced with record producer Kenny Segal, it is Booker's debut release on Fire Next Time and his first coproduction effort among his solo projects.

 Background

 Lower is Booker's first album in seven years, following his 2017 album Witness.
 It consists of eleven tracks ranging between two and six minutes each with a total runtime of approximately forty-two minutes.
 Incorporating elements of lo-fi, dream pop, ambient indie rock, noise pop, and hip-hop, it centers on themes such as alcoholism and homelessness.
 The album's first single, "Lwa in the Trailer Park", was released on October 16, 2024.
 The second single, "Same Kind of Lonely", was released on December 12, 2024, with a music video co-directed by Booker and Gerry Cisneros.